 Crinkle cookies, also known as crackle cookies, have been around for a very long time.
 The pretty, crispy, cracked exterior and the soft, moist interior are what we love about them!
 There’s definitely no shortage of recipes for crinkles out there, everything from chocolate to red velvet.
-I noticed a new wave of interest in lemon crinkles on social media.
 I even saw an audacious cookie company selling lemon crinkles for twelve dollars each, more money than it will cost for this entire batch!
 So many of the recipes I tried were disappointing, especially the ones made with cake mix.
 So I created my own version and I’m sharing it with you.
 Here’s to making sure delicious lemon crinkle cookies are available for all to enjoy, not just a select few.

 This recipe requires a bit of chilling, which I know many people don’t like because they’re impatient.
 I happen to be one of those people.
 Old fashioned crinkle cookies require about 3 hours of chilling.
 My recipe has the addition of cornstarch, which helps prevent spreading and allows for a shorter chilling time.
 As an added bonus, cornstarch makes the cookies more tender.
 Win win!